ppy/osu-wiki/news/2024/2024-07-22-project-loved-july-2024.md

 Alright, what about this crazy [raijodo map](https://osu.ppy.sh/beatmapsets/2033133#osu/4469976)?
 I saw that one in [The Perennial](https://docs.google.com/spreadsheets/d/12G7pVvQaTj4JTCZgUkWRCnNWaV2IL3mD4phDQwXvSuc/edit?gid=0#gid=0)...

-Wait... ::kuyusu::{ user=11758667 } and [Raijodo](https://osu.ppy.sh/users/13400075)...
+Wait... ::kuyusu::{ user=11758667 } and ::Raijodo::{ user=13400075 }...
 We could totally use [Meiteki Cybernetics](https://osu.ppy.sh/beatmapsets/1317461#osu/2729687), right?
 The map has crazy fun patterning, it's a great song, and it's super intuitive for players.
 These mappers legit never miss.
 It's perfect for this pool.
 Hi, you reading this right now, can you testplay this map?
 Vote "YES" if you'd like to see this in the pool and vote "NO" otherwise.
 One YES vote here means one less ::Dada::{ user=9119507 } map in the pool!

 ## osu!taiko

-The osu!taiko Loved candidates were chosen by ::aceticke::{ user=8838763 }, [Boaz](https://osu.ppy.sh/users/13302996), ::Gamelan4::{ user=9856910 }, [Horiiizon](https://osu.ppy.sh/users/8071438), and ::ler1211::{ user=19901680 }!
+The osu!taiko Loved candidates were chosen by ::aceticke::{ user=8838763 }, ::Boaz::{ user=13302996 }, ::Gamelan4::{ user=9856910 }, ::Horiiizon::{ user=8071438 }, and ::ler1211::{ user=19901680 }!

 **[Download the July 2024 Project Loved osu!taiko beatmap pack here!
 (48 MB)](https://osu.ppy.sh/beatmaps/packs/LR3)**